kyverno/chainsaw/website/docs/reference/jp/examples/regex_match.md

 ## Description

-first string is the regular exression which is compared with second input which can be a number or string
+First string is the regular exression which is compared with second input which can be a number or string.

 ## Examples